-Year 1 Maths Parent Overview - Autumn Term 1 2017

-Pupils will be taught maths in a way that ensures a deep understanding of number through using concrete objects and pictorial representations.
+Year 1 Maths Parent Overview - Autumn Term 1 2020 Pupils will be taught maths in a way that ensures a deep understanding of number through using concrete objects and pictorial representations.
+Pupils develop their reasoning skills by explaining their answers in full sentences and using the correct mathematical language.
 This approach helps children to reason and solve problems and supports their understanding of abstract methods.